data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 4 - Presentation Layer.md

 4.1      Reporting Structure Area tables

 Since this area aims to support the front-end tool or solution in the best possible way there is no fixed structure for the tables.
-The only guideline is the addition of the core OMD attributes.
+The only guideline is the addition of the core ETL process control attributes.

 The following attributes however are considered core, and therefore mandatory: